 It was hard to narrow down the list, so here are 10 more of my favorite Atlanta date night adventures.
 If your budget permits, splurge on a luxe a for your stay.
 The good thing about having so many great things to do is there’s no shortage of adventures or reasons to come back to Atlanta!

 - King Center & Dr. Martin Luther King Jr National Historic Site: This is run by the National Park Service and it’s a large area with his home, church and burial tomb.
+Take this guided tour to see Atlanta’s landmarks and learn some history of this town.

 - Oakland Cemetery : Oakland Cemetery is a history of the people of Atlanta.
 With more than 70,000 graves, there are sections that reflect segregation with the historic African-American sections, the Jewish Flat and Jewish Hill, and the Confederate Burial Grounds (unknown graves from Civil War Soldiers).
 There are also graves for 27 of Atlanta’s past mayors and pauper graves, so it is a true cross-section of the city.
 There are walking tours with docents who can give a true history of the areas.